GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/depth-effect/index.md

 **Set max scale**
 Set max scale when the object is at the bottom of the screen (Default: 2).

-**Y position that represents a horizon where objects appear infinitely small  (Default: 0) property**
-Change the property value for the y position that represents a horizon where objects appear infinitely small  (Default: 0).

-**Max scale when the object is on the bottom of the screen (Default: 1) property**
-Change the property value for the max scale when the object is on the bottom of the screen (Default: 1).

-**Percent away from horizon property**
-Change the property value for the percent away from horizon.

-**Exponential rate of change (Default: 2) property**
-Change the property value for the exponential rate of change (Default: 2).

-### Behavior conditions

-**Y position that represents a horizon where objects appear infinitely small  (Default: 0) property**
-Compare the property value for the y position that represents a horizon where objects appear infinitely small  (Default: 0).

-**Max scale when the object is on the bottom of the screen (Default: 1) property**
-Compare the property value for the max scale when the object is on the bottom of the screen (Default: 1).

-**Percent away from horizon property**
-Compare the property value for the percent away from horizon.

-**Exponential rate of change (Default: 2) property**
-Compare the property value for the exponential rate of change (Default: 2).

 ### Behavior expressions

 | Expression | Description |  |